RLI makes grants to regional museums to conduct research related to their regions’ Jewish communities.

-Since Lithuania fully regained its independence in 1991, the Rokiškis Regional Museum, has had an interest in recovering the history of the Jewish communities that existed in the region up to 1941.
+Since 1991, when Lithuania fully regained its independence, the Rokiškis Regional Museum, has had an interest in recovering the history of the Jewish communities that existed in the region up to 1941.
 In 2005, it produced a short video on the subject (in Lithuanian) entitled, “Jie Gyveno Rokiškyje” (They Lived in Rokiškis).

 Remembering Litvaks, Inc., makes annual grants to the Rokiškis Museum to conduct research related to the region’s Jewish communities.
 In September 2014, the Museum published a book that told the histories of two Jewish women from the Rokiškis region.
 One of these women, Sana Meller, was a member of a prominent Rokiškis family whom the Soviets arrested and sent to Siberia on June 14, 1941.
 The story is significant because most Lithuanians have been unaware that the Soviet regime that occupied Lithuania in 1940 severely persecuted Jews and that Jews constituted nearly 10% of those who were deported to Siberia in June 1941.
 The other woman who was the subject of the book was the young Jewish poetess from Panemunėlis g. st., Matilda Olkinaitė, who was murdered with her family and another family by “white armbanders” in an isolated portion of the rural road between Panemunėlis and Rokiškis.